 Mahaska County was formed in February 1843.
 The county has been self-governing since February 5, 1844.
 According to the U.S. Census Bureau, the county has a total area of 573 square miles comprised of 571 square miles of land and 2.5 square miles of water.

-The most current population estimates (Iowa Data Center, July 2017) for the communities within Mahaska County are:
+The most current population estimates (State Data Center, July 2018) for the communities within Mahaska County are:

 Listed below are several links where demographic information can be found.
 Please contact us if you have additional links you would like to see posted or notify us if you find a broken link so it can be corrected.